gyonghua/pandaspeculator/README.md

 # About
-__A project to showcase skills acquired after web development self study from May - Aug 2017.__
+__A project to showcase skills acquired after web development self study in 2017.

 This is a forex alert system made with Flask.
 It does the following:
 - scan major currency pairs for multiple bar patterns on the 1 hour, 4 hour, 1 day and sends subscribers telegram alerts when they occur.